dsp-jetpack/JetPack/doc/deployment_guide.md

 a.
 Creation of new bonds for the new ports that will be used for OVS-DPDK bond with LACP enabled on two ports.

 b.
-Removal of Removal of tenant VLANs from NOVA1-bond0, NOVA2-bond0 and NOVA3-bond0 bonds.
+Removal of tenant VLANs from NOVA1-bond0, NOVA2-bond0 and NOVA3-bond0 bonds.

 c.
 Tagging of newly created bonds in tenant network VLANs.